DC-ciberseguridad/holbertonschool-zero_day/0x00-shell_basics/README.md

 file 7-movethatfile "Move the file betty from /tmp/ to /tmp/holberton." - file 8-firstdelete "Delete the file betty.
-The file betty is in /tmp/holberton" - file 9-firstdirdeletion "Delete the directory holberton that is in the /tmp directory." - 10-back "script that changes the working directory to the previous one." -
+The file betty is in /tmp/holberton" - file 9-firstdirdeletion "Delete the directory holberton that is in the /tmp directory." - file 10-back "script that changes the working directory to the previous one." - file 11-lists "Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format." -